Enhancing the IBM Power Systems Platform with IBM Watson Services

 Authors: Scott Vetter, Ahmed Azraq, Soheel Chughtai, Ahmed (Mash) Mashhour, Duy V Nguyen, Reginaldo Marcelo Dos Santos

-This IBM Redbooks publication provides an introduction to the Power processor architecture.
-It describes the IBM Power processor and IBM Power Systems.
-Highlighting the advantages and benefits of IBM Power Systems, IBM AIX®, IBM i, and Linux on Power.
+This IBM® Redbooks® publication provides an introduction to the IBM POWER® processor architecture.
+It describes the IBM POWER processor and IBM Power Systems™ servers, highlighting the advantages and benefits of IBM Power Systems servers, IBM AIX®, IBM i, and Linux on Power.

-This publication gives an overview to each Watson service, and how each one is commonly used in real business scenarios.
-It gives an introduction to the Watson API explorer which can be used to try out the APIs and their capabilities.
+This publication gives an overview about each Watson service, and how each one is commonly used in real business scenarios.
+It gives an introduction to the Watson API explorer, which you can use to try the application programming interfaces (APIs) and their capabilities.
 The Watson services are positioned against the machine learning capabilities of IBM PowerAI.

-In this edition you will find a guide into how to set up a development environment on Power, a sample code implementation of one of the business cases, and a description of best practices to move any application you develop into production.
+In this publication, you have a guide about how to set up a development environment on Power Systems servers, a sample code implementation of one of the business cases, and a description of preferred practices to move any application that you develop into production.